oplS16projects/16A.D.---FP-SVG/README.md

 Will be working on implementation of SVG document structure and it's elements, import/export of SVG document and event handling.

 ### Ian Roberts @ia-n
-Ian Roberts will be working adding the shape components as well as implementing the event handling using respective libraries.
+Ian Roberts will be working on adding the shape components as well as implementing the event handling using respective libraries.
 <!-- Links -->
 [archdiagram]: ./archchart.png